| Peter Upton's |

 Corner kick and throw-in figures from the France 98 edition.

 One of the more interesting Subbuteo items to pass through ebay was a pre-production sample box for this set, as illustrated above (right).
 This shows that Hasbro were considering releasing these figures as a separate set.
 The see-through bases on the box are an obvious difference to the items as actually produced.
-I would imagine that the separate accessory plan would have pre-dated the World Cup 1998 set, and the set may have even been using up the stock.
-Subbuteo was not in good health in the mid-1990s, and a new accessory was not deemed worthwhile.
+I would imagine that the separate accessory plan would have pre-dated the World Cup 1998 set, and that set may have even been using up the stock.
+Subbuteo was not in good health in the mid-1990s, and I suspect a new accessory was not deemed worthwhile.
 It would be nice to get some inside information on this one though.
 Was it planned prior to the 61133 set shown above for instance?
 Sadly, one thing this box was lacking was a reference number.

 This was the first accessory in the new Hasbro range.
 These goals also appeared in the France 98 set, and the 2002 boxed range.
 They came flat-packed in kit form.
 The nets were shaped to the goals rather than flat, but needed to be looped around the posts to fit.
 This does secure the net pretty well, but detracted from the overall look of the goals.
 The bases are the largest yet, and have a back bar that keeps goal and net away from the goalkeepers rod.
 The disadvantage to this is if your opponent produces a chip shot, you can't get the goalkeeper high enough to save the shot.
 Doh.